Hahn-Schickard/Automatic-Structured-Pruning/README.md

 # Restrictions:
-- There are only SequentialModels Pruneable
-- Tensorflow 2.1 to 2.3.1 is supported
+- The tool is tested with Tensorflow 2.5
-- it only supports magnitude-based pruning
+- It only supports magnitude-based pruning

 # Upcoming functions: